AlexaLopez-Wz/TodoistAutomatedSolution/README.md

 Description:
 - pageObjectModel:
 	* DATA : here you can find the common data used by tests and methods.
-	* PAGES :  the files simulates each page in the website, here the elements are declared and used to perform actions.
+	* PAGES :  the files simulate each page in the website, here the elements are declared and used to perform actions.
- 	* TEST:  test cases are created here, assertions are used to validate the actions were performed correclty
+ 	* TEST:  test cases are created here, assertions are used to validate the actions were performed correctly.
-- Reporter: here the reports with the status of the test cases executed are saved in html format (open it using any browser)
+- Reporter: here the reports with the status of the test cases executed are saved in html format (open it using any browser).